alessandrorosaunimib/JavaScriptLearning/README.md

 # JavaScriptLearning
-A simple use of JavaScript
+A simple use of JavaScript.
+In this file I try to learn the base of Javascript.